andrewcroome/bird-on-it/README.md

 # Bird On It: Simple decorators for your Rails models

 Model need decorating in your Rails view?
-Put a bird in it!
+Put a bird on it!

 ## What is Bird On It?